Serious crash involving car and truck on Kaimai Range

-State Highway 29 over the Kaimai Ranges is closed as emergency services respond to a serious crash west of Kaimai Summit involving a car and truck.
+State Highway 29 over the Kaimai Ranges is closed as emergency services respond to a serious crash west of Kaimai Summit involving a car and a petrol tanker.

-A police spokeswoman told the Bay of Plenty Times police were alerted at 12.16pm.
+A police spokeswoman told the Bay of Plenty Times police were notified at 12.16 pm.
 The section of highway near the crash site was now closed.

 “The road is likely to be closed for some time and motorists are asked to expect delays.
 More information will be provided when available,’' the spokesperson said